 This seems to only apply to firebending, though.
 When it comes to airbending and waterbending, he's highly spiritual, and doesn't really like fighting much.
 And he doesn't like bending earth at all.

 Toph, Toph, Toph.
-She is a little girl that loudly declares herself the best earthbender in the world whenever she gets the chance.
+She is a blind little girl that loudly declares herself the greatest earthbender in the world whenever she gets the chance.
 She is absolutely right.
 She participated in an underground fighting tournament and quickly became its champion, repeatedly gets into fights with huge guys with arms larger than she is just to curbstomp them seconds later, developed metalbending, and embraces this trope.
 When she found out that the play chronicling their adventures was portraying her as a burly man who sees by screaming, she was ecstatic.

 Before his Heel-Face Turn, Tohru from Jackie Chan Adventures was a textbook example, being an easily aggravated goliath who could crush the title hero with his bare hands.
 Hak Foo, who filled Tohru's role as The Brute, is also a fine example, a Perpetual Frowner with martial arts skills unparalleled in the series.